ksanjn/Research-Project/README.md

 - MongoDB
 - Google Cloud Platform

-# COMPONENT#1 - Identifying Job Roles At Risk Of Automation
+# COMPONENT#1 - Identifying Job Roles At Risk Of Automation(IT21106088)

 ## Architecture Diagram